Sexual slavery: During armed conflict and war

 Rape and sexual violence have accompanied warfare in virtually every known historical era.
 Before the 19th century, military circles supported the notion that all persons, including unarmed women and children, were still the enemy, with the belligerent (nation or person engaged in conflict) having conquering rights over them.

-"To the victor goes the spoils" has been a war cry for centuries and women were included as part of the spoils of war.
-Institutionalised sexual slavery and enforced prostitution have been documented in a number of wars, most notably the Second World War (See #During the Second World War) and in the War in Bosnia.
+"To the victor go the spoils" has been a war cry for centuries and women were included as part of the spoils of war.
+Institutionalized sexual slavery and enforced prostitution have been documented in a number of wars, most notably the Second World War (See #During the Second World War) and in the War in Bosnia.

 Historical cases

 Ancient Greece and Roman Empire

 Employing female and occasionally male slaves for prostitution was common in the Hellenistic and Roman world.
 Ample references exist in literature, law, military reports and art.
 A prostitute (slave or free) existed outside the moral codex restricting sexuality in Greco-Roman society and enjoyed little legal protection.
 See ancient Rome's law on rape as an example.
 Male intercourse with a slave was not considered adultery by either society.